Foods to Avoid When You Have an Enlarged Prostate

 · All soups should be avoided as they may contain protein extracts.

 Try eliminating all the most common food sensitivity and allergy culprits and monitoring any improvement of symptoms.
-Once a certain level of improvement occurs, you may begin adding the foods back in one by one.
+Once a certain level of improvement occurs, you may add the foods back in one by one.

 Foods that can help